-France’s capital is a beautiful, vibrant city full of famous monuments, elegant galleries, petite and chic cafes and pretty winding streets.
-Whilst this is an extremely popular city break destination, there is also plenty to do off the beaten track.
-In fact, there is so much to do it can sometimes feel a little overwhelming on arrival.
+France’s vibrant capital is bursting with famous monuments, elegant galleries, buzzing cafes and pretty winding streets.
+There’s plenty to do and see in this atmospheric city, both on and off the beaten path.
 To help you plan your Parisian getaway, our travel experts have handcrafted four unique itineraries, each beginning and ending at one of our favourite boutique hotels in the city.

 Best for… Culture Cravings